NinjaBearStudioTech/Documentation/Writerside/topics/combat/guides/cbt_guide_combos.md

 ### Activatable Abilities

 A combo requires abilities that can be activated.
-These are usually **Attack** or **Cast** Gameplay Abilities, but you can activate any type of Ability required by your scenario.
+These are usually **Attack** or **Cast** Gameplay Abilities, but you can activate any type of ability required by your scenario.

 ### Input Handling